 Greg Dikmans

 Graduating with a Bachelor of Music (Uni. of Sydney) in 1978, Greg pursued post-graduate studies in Belgium and The Netherlands from 1983-84 with the assistance of a Churchill Fellowship and an Australia Council grant.
-He was awarded the Diploma in Baroque Flute (First Prize) by the Royal Conservatorium in Brussels where his teacher was Bartholt Kuijken.
+He was awarded the Diploma in Baroque Flute (First Prize) by the Royal Conservatorium in Brussels where his teacher was Barthold Kuijken.

 Greg is a first-generation Australian of Dutch origin and through his post-graduate studies has been strongly influenced by an approach to performance which is expounded by artists such as Barthold Kuijken (flute), Sigiswald Kuijken (violin) and Gustav Leonhardt (harpsichord).
 This approach is characterised by an acknowledgement of the importance of careful scholarship combined with subtle, tasteful and, above all, unpretentious musicianship.